 Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

 Emergency medical treatment isn’t easily available outside main cities, and you may have to be brought to Colombo for treatment.
 Medical facilities are not always of a standard expected in the UK, particularly outside Colombo.
 Treatment in private hospitals can be expensive and the options for repatriation to the UK or neighbouring countries in an emergency are limited and very expensive.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 All regions of Sri Lanka experience outbreaks of the mosquito-borne dengue fever.
-77,222 suspected cases of dengue fever have been reported between January and June 2017 compared to 55,150 cases reported for the year 2016.
+For 2017, a total of 184,442 suspected cases of dengue fever have been reported compared to 55,150 cases reported for the year 2016.
 You should take steps to avoid being bitten by mosquitoes.

 If you need emergency medical assistance during your trip, dial 011 2691111 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment